-The Five C’s of Credit for AR Factoring vs a Bank Line of Credit
+Five C’s of Credit for AR Factoring VS Bank Line of Credit

-In the commercial lending world, the main choices are AR Factoring vs a Bank Line of Credit, there are five key focal points that are considered in both before credit is granted.
-The five C’s of credit is a system used by lenders to evaluate the creditworthiness of potential borrowers.
-These principles can be listed as follows:
+In the commercial lending world, the principal choices are AR Factoring vs. a Bank Line of Credit.
+Factors consider five important focal points in both before granting credit.
+The five C’s of credit is a system lender’s use to evaluate the creditworthiness of potential borrowers.

 - Credit Score

-What is the “Five C’s of Credit” concept?
+What is the “Five C of Credit” concept?

-The five C’s of credit are very critical as each funding request needs to be tested against these five elementary lending criteria in order to determine the deal’s potential.
-A lender will base its decision only, and only if he feels comfortable with the prospective borrower’s subjective strengths’ and weaknesses’ combination of these criteria.
+The five C’s of credit are very significant.
+Each funding request needs to be examined against these five primary lending criteria to determine the deal’s potential.
+A lender will base its decision only, and only if he feels comfortable with the prospective borrower’s individual strengths’ and weaknesses’ combination of these criteria.

 The five C’s of commercial lending can be described as follows:

-1. Capacity: The lender attempts to determine the borrower’s eligibility and qualification to obtain funds based on his effort, ingenuity and perseverance in generating continuously profitable business revenues.
-In fact, the business resume, credible strategic decisions, prior financial accomplishments, and successes can positively contribute to boosting its capacity to obtain a loan.
+The lender attempts to determine the borrower’s eligibility and qualification to obtain funds based on his effort, ingenuity, and perseverance in generating continuously profitable business revenues.
+The business resume, credible strategic decisions, prior financial accomplishments, and successes can positively contribute to boosting its capacity to obtain a loan.

-2. Capital: The lender attempts to verify the borrower’s adequacy of investment by requiring a meaningful capital amount at risk in order to ensure its commitment to venture and reduce lender’s exposure to loss.
+The lender attempts to verify the borrower’s adequacy of investment by requiring a meaningful capital amount at risk to ensure its commitment to venture and reduce the lender’s exposure to loss.
 The lender will review the business’ operation nature, position, proceeds, availability, and worth of collateral.
-The lender will also watch the business equity as its profits grow.
+He or she will also watch business equity as its profits grow.

-3. Collateral: The lender attempts to quantify the borrower’s ability to support the funding request with assets that can constitute a backup repayment source.
-Lenders will typically secure the loan based on the discounted value of assets in order to secure an excess safe margin to cover time costs when converting the depreciated assets into cash.
-This excess margin value has to always be equal to or exceed the balance or the requested funding.
+The lender attempts to quantify the borrower’s ability to support the funding request with assets that can constitute a backup repayment source.
+Lenders will typically secure the loan based on the discounted value of assets.
+Doing so will guarantee a safe excess margin to cover time costs when converting the depreciated assets into cash.
+This excess margin value always has to be equal to or exceed the balance of the requested funding.

-4. Credit Score: The lender attempts to evaluate the business’ past history performance as a borrower to ensure his previous borrowings have been fulfilled according to agreed terms as well as verify whether the business has any civil judgments against them, unpaid tax liabilities or sought protection against bankruptcy.
-The lender takes its decision based on the borrower’s past behavior in taking seriously the responsibility of repayment.
+The lender attempts to evaluate the business’ history performance as a borrower to ensure his previous borrowings have been fulfilled according to agreed terms as well as verify whether the company has any civil judgments against them, unpaid tax liabilities, or sought protection against bankruptcy.
+The lender takes its decision based on the borrower’s past behavior in taking the responsibility of repayment seriously.

-How do banks vs AR factors handle the 5 C’s to make a decision?
+How do banks vs. AR factors handle 5 C’s to make a decision?

-When it comes to this criteria, both banks and factors tend to have the same behavior because of the subjective nature of the requirement itself.
-In order to grant funding, either the factor or the bank need to feel comfortable trusting the prospective borrower.
+When it comes to these criteria, both banks and factors tend to have the same behavior.
+This is due to the subjective nature of the requirement itself.
+To grant funding, either the factor or the bank needs to feel comfortable trusting the prospective borrower.